 - If you can, donate to the campaign!
 Donations keep WID’s doors open and the fight for disability access and inclusion moving forward.

 Bonus: For businesses looking to have their product or service tested for accessibility, WID regularly conducts extensive research on products and services.
-If you are interested in consulting us on your website, app, customer service process, or something else, please contact WID’s Managing Director, Tom Foley at firstname.lastname@example.org.
+If you are interested in consulting us on your website, app, customer service process, or something else, please contact Kat Zigmont, WID’s Senior Director of Operations and Deputy Director, at firstname.lastname@example.org.

 For more information about user testing consultation services, please, visit our User Testing Consulting page.